sergiogval/alien_invasion/README.md

 ## Game Description

 Python 3 is required.
+Pygame is required.
+To install it on Windows, you can use the command `pip install pygame`.

 >To move the ship right or left, use the corresponding arrow keys and shoot bullets using the spacebar.
 When the game begins, a fleet of aliens appears at the top and >moves across and down the screen.
 After each fleet is destroyed, a new fleet appears that will be faster than the previous one.
 Once an alien reaches the bottom of >the screen, or hits the player's ship with a bullet, then the player loses a ship.
 Once the player loses all his ships, the game is over.

+## How to play

+Just clone the repository locally and run the file *alien_invasion.py*.